 Pain and suffering

-General damages covers any physical injury that you have suffered as a result of your non fault accident.
-The exact amount you may expect to receive after you have had a non fault accident will depend on the details of your case but on the whole, the more serious the accident, the more you can expect to receive.
-The court will also take into account your recovery time and an injury that causes a long-standing problem will make you eligible for a larger payout than an injury which resolves quickly.
+General damages covers any physical injury that you have suffered as a result of your accident.
+The exact amount you may expect to receive after you have had an accident will depend on the details of your case but on the whole, the more serious the accident, the more you can expect to receive.

 Loss of quality of life